Code-Institute-Submissions/bazmac81-placro_MarResub/README.md

 - Be **clean and simple** in design and not be perceived as overloaded and cluttered with excessive content

 ### Design Choices
+A sample prototype page can be found [here]() which shows the fonts and colourways that will be used as the basis for this project.

 #### Data
 The scope of this project only includes frontend web technologies and tools.
 The web app itself would lend itself to the use of backend technologies to provide a fully individualised experience for the user.